divyanshwebdev/Forecast-AI/README.md

 # 🌤️ Forecast AI

 Forecast AI is a modern, AI-powered weather web application that delivers real-time forecasts, smart outfit suggestions, and contextual weather insights.
-Built with cutting-edge technologies like **Next.js**, **Tailwind CSS**, and **GenAI**, it aims to provide a sleek, personalized user experience.
+Built with cutting-edge technologies like **Next.js**, **Tailwind CSS**, and **GeminiAI**, it aims to provide a sleek, personalized user experience.

 ---